-The discussion above is based on what we know about bias in the individual - people are notoriously bad at knowing that their thoughts, beliefs, interactions, judgments, and decisions are affected by unconscious drivers.
+The discussion above is based on what we know about bias in the individual-people are notoriously bad at knowing that their thoughts, beliefs, interactions, judgments, and decisions are affected by unconscious drivers.
 Recently, attention has shifted to bias mitigation strategies at the systems, or organizational level.
-This is reflected in research exploring the idea of "group intelligence," where groups of people make better decisions as a whole than each individual that comprises the group (Wooley et al., 2010).
-The importance of implementing strategies for change on the organizational level is consistent with the work of Peter Senge on organizational learning and systems thinking - team learning, appreciating and valuing the perspectives of others, and leveraging the skills of a group of diverse individuals will improve the organization (1990).
-There is evidence that the efficacy of diversity training programs improves when organizations establish structures of responsibility (e.g., committees, staff positions, departments [Kalev et al., 2006]).
+This is reflected in research exploring the idea of "group intelligence," where a group of people make better decisions as a whole than each individual that comprises the group (Wooley et al., 2010).
+The importance of implementing strategies for change on the organizational level is consistent with the work of Peter Senge (1990) on organizational learning and systems thinking-team learning, appreciating and valuing the perspectives of others, and leveraging the skills of a group of diverse individuals will improve the organization.